get10101/itchysats/docs/adr/014-rollover-2.0.md

 1. Should we avoid the in-efficiency in doing a rollover when both parties don't align on the funding rate?
 2. When should peers trigger rollover?
 5min before the funding period ends?
 10min?
 What is enough time?
 3. With fixed funding periods, we get a lot of load on very specific points in time.
 Is that an issue?
+4. Should the stream of funding rates be incorporated into the current offer?